 Why do I, as a thyroid patient, have a risk of low B12?

-Unfortunately, a certain percentage of hypothyroid patients have low levels of this important vitamin.
+Unfortunately, a percentage of hypothyroid patients have low levels of this important vitamin.
 And that deficiency is largely due to years of low stomach acid levels due to our hypothyroidism, whether one is either undiagnosed due to the lousy TSH lab test or poorly treated on T4 meds.
 Celiac can also lead to low B12 due to the damage it causes.
 So can the use of the prescription medication Metformin for diabetes treatment.

 Where is my B12 lab result supposed to be?